Skip to Content

 If you find yourself in a situation in which either you’ve been in a car accident and the other motorist is underinsured or you yourself are underinsured, you will need an attorney to negotiate a settlement for you.

-For those who have been severely injured and you’ve had an incident with someone with only liability insurance, contact Coxwell & Associates, PLLC to have a free case consultation about your options.
+For those who have been severely injured and you’ve had an incident with someone with only liability insurance, contact Coxwell & Associates, PLLC to have a case consultation about your options.
 We have over 36 years of experience dealing with personal injury cases and helping victims of costly car accidents.

 Disclaimer: This blog is intended as general information purposes only, and is not a substitute for legal advice.
 Anyone with a legal problem should consult a lawyer immediately.